Meet the Adaptive Sports EXPO Organizers and Founders

 Jason Smith, Ph.D. - Adaptive Sports Coalition Founding Member and Rehabilitation Psychologist

 "As a rehabilitation psychologist, I am interested in adaptive sports because of the impact it has on one’s quality of life and overall well-being.
 I am a strong believer in physical activity and exercise as medicine.
 Psychological health and wellness are some of the greatest benefits of sports and physical activity because regular participation improves mood and reduces anxiety.
 Finally, adaptive sports are an excellent way to engage in the community, socialize, and simply have fun with folks with similar interests."

 Shane Miller, M.D. – Adaptive Sports Coalition Founding Member and Sports Medicine Physician

-"I am a pediatric sports medicine physician at Scottish Rite Hospital’s Sports Medicine Center and an Associate Professor in the Departments of Orthopaedics and Pediatrics at UT Southwestern.
+"I am a pediatric sports medicine physician at Scottish Rite for Children's Sports Medicine Center and an Associate Professor in the Departments of Orthopaedics and Pediatrics at UT Southwestern.
 The benefits of sports participation are numerous and include physical, psychosocial, and health-related benefits which positively impact lives.
 As a sports medicine physician, I encourage exercise and physical activity for everyone.
 Adaptive sports invites participation from those who routinely overcome challenges in their daily lives.
 They benefit greatly from their participation, while demonstrating their incredible athletic talents.
 My goal for being involved in this coalition is to introduce new opportunities to those who may not be aware of what opportunities exist in the community for them."